COVID-19 Resources and Guides

 Tips for reporters to keep in mind when covering the challenging scientific aspect of this public health emergency.
 This guide includes 8 simple steps to help journalists to understand the role and limitations of clinical trials.

-A weekly digest launched through the H2H Network to provide guidance to journalists in SE Asia.
-This bulletin contains quality resources and fact-checked information designed to combat misinformation in the COVID-19 crisis.
+See past issues of Connect:COVID-19, a weekly digest launched through the H2H Network to provide guidance to journalists in SE Asia.
+These bulletins contained quality resources and fact-checked information designed to combat misinformation in the COVID-19 crisis.

 With many workplaces in semi or total lockdown in response to COVID-19, many journalists are adjusting to the new reality of working from home.
 This affects the way journalists report on their communities.
 How do we ensure that community voices are still at the center of reporting?